 In his spare time, Duane pursues his excitement for Native American philosophy, ceremony, and wilderness skills.
 He lives in Spanish Fork with his wife and family making the great outdoors just a short hike away.

-Kjrstin Walters, Licensed Associate MFT
+Kjrstin Walters, LMFT

 Assistant Clinical Director

 Kjrstin (KJ) first started working in therapeutic settings at a ropes course while finishing her undergraduate studies in Recreation Management and Youth Leadership.
 She went on to work as a staff at a wilderness therapy program in southern Utah, where she learned to love working with adolescents.
 Kjrstin then came to New Haven in 2004 as a residential staff.
 She worked as a staff while she attended graduate school in Marriage and Family Therapy.
 She has worked as a therapist at New Haven since 2008.
 She loves to use experiential therapies to help clients experience change and healing.